CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-When employee sanctions processes are initiated, the Director of Human Resources notifies the respective supervisor/manager and physical security within five business days.
+When employee sanctions processes are initiated, the Director of Human Resources notifies the respective Project Manager(s) and CivicActions Security within five business days.